 We put great stock in the educational value of calendars here in the River Houses.
 The calendar is the framework on which we hang almost all the facts we know about the world: historical events, natural phenomena, personal reminiscences, the seasons, the sun and moon, the planets, the stars.

-We divide the River Houses year into four three-month terms that roughly correspond to the seasons, and we have named these terms after prominent seasonal constellations:
+Our annual River Houses calendar divides the homeschool year into four three-month terms (quarters) that roughly correspond to the seasons, and these terms are named after prominent seasonal constellations of the northern hemisphere:

 - ✦ Fall or Cygnus Term (September–November)

 This calendrical division is a new and open-ended idea that we think has a great deal of educational potential.
 We’re looking forward to its development as time goes on.

 As you think about your own homeschool calendar, think about how different parts of it — curricular, co-curricular, social, or recreational — might be informally arranged into these four three-month terms.
 You could have a different decorating theme in your classroom each term, for example, or you could schedule a regular trip to a special place at the beginning of each term to see how the seasons change.
 You could group your curricular work by term, or set goals at the beginning of each term that you want your students to meet.
 At the end of each term you could have your students assemble a portfolio of their recent accomplishments.
 With a little imagination you should be able to come up with a clever and comfortable arrangement and a new way to think about the structure of your educational year.

 Right now we’re in the third month of Cygnus Term, named for the Great Swan of the Heavens, which is high overhead just after dark.
 (Your students’ vocabulary word for the day is “cygnet.” 😊 And be sure to take note of the scientific names of the terrestrial swans on page 22 in your bird guide.)